adimosh/IX.Observable/README.md

 highest level of compatibility.
 Should any special build be required in the future, please point it out, as well as giving a reason/scenario in which things did not work out with the current targets.
 Such questions and comments are always welcome, since I cannot commit to developing on all available platforms and operating systems at the same time.

-### Direct code contributions

-This repository accepts direct code contributions in the form of issue-less pull requests.

-These contributions should be done through forking the repository and creating pull requests towards the main repository.

-### Preferred contribution procedure

-Preferred contribution procedure is to take an [up-for-grabs issue from GitHub](https://github.com/adimosh/IX.Observable/issues), create a fork of the code, and create a pull request with the changes.

-### Acceptance Guidelines

-Contribution will be accepted if:

-- They make sense (or, if their sense is not immediately noticeable, are explained through comments)
-- They don't break the build or unit tests
-- They are not changing the style and formatting of the code (especially pull requests that focus exclusively on such changes)
-- They pass the standards set by the StyleCop analyzer
-- They introduce an actual useable feature, or new unit tests
-- They don't introduced other dependencies, unless they are discussed first
-- They don't mess around with build/project/tool settings

-A few notes about unit test contributions:

-- Unit tests use the xunit.net framework - please do not use anything but that
-- Unit test contributions must not rely on magic numbers, unless it is a specific scenario for a magic number that you are testing; instead, please use randomness as much as possible

-A few notes about bugfixes:

-- Please do not submit bugfix pull requests unless you also explain the bug first
-- A bug fix should also have a unit test dedicated to it

-Also, contributions will be accepted if they highlight and fix typos in any part of this repository.

 ## Acknowledgements